 Front Lights for Mountain Bikes

-It is not cheap, but it is not average, either.
+It is not cheap, but it is a superior light.
 Reviewers point out that it includes “a very high quality reflector to efficiently direct and sculpt the beam pattern to maximize light output;” and at night on the trails it’s like riding in a bubble of sunlight.
-The battery pack is big and unwieldy, but the consensus seems to be that this is the best light for your bucks.
+The consensus seems to be that this is the best light for your bucks.
 You could use it to do an all-night endurance race.

 Rear Lights for Mountain Bikes